Single-Family Residence Mortgage Guidelines

 Loan Program MPR Compliance FHA, VA, and USDA impose minimum property requirements beyond conventional standards.
 Non-compliance requires repairs before closing or use of escrow holdbacks.
 FHA MPRs address safety hazards, structural soundness, and habitability.
 VA MPRs include termite inspection and roof adequacy.

 Site Characteristics Lot size, access, zoning, flood zone status, and environmental factors affect both eligibility and valuation.
 Non-standard sites may limit program options.
-Lots over 10 acres may face additional scrutiny.
+Per common lender and appraisal practice, properties on lots exceeding approximately 10 acres may face additional scrutiny to confirm that the primary use remains residential and that excess land does not account for a disproportionate share of the appraised value.
 Flood zone properties require flood insurance.
 Private road access requires maintenance agreements.

 Examples

-Scenario: A first-time buyer uses an FHA loan to purchase a 1960s-era single-family home for $275,000.
-The appraiser notes peeling paint on exterior trim (property was built before 1978), a missing handrail on the front steps, and a cracked window in the basement.
+Scenario: A first-time buyer uses an FHA loan to purchase a 1960s-era single-family home for 245,000 dollars with 3.5% down.
+During the FHA appraisal, the appraiser notes peeling exterior paint, a missing handrail on the front steps, and a non-functional bathroom exhaust fan.

 Common Mistakes to Avoid